-Objective Baseline 2015 Target 2015 Result 1 To provide opportunity for students with special needs to visit and explore worksites.
+Objective 2015 Target 2016 Result 1 To provide opportunity for students with special needs to visit and explore worksites.
 Increase by 1% 8 2 To increase awareness of pathways to qualification for special needs students or students at risk. ongoing

 - Immersion French classes were organized based on incoming information from the grade 6 articulation forms.
-The classes were divided into English Immersion French (Base) and a weaker French Immersion group. - St. Thomas now has a 100% French Resource post and this position supports all the French classes on an 'as needs basis' both in and out of the classroom. - AdHoc meetings continue to take place on a weekly basis and begin with teachers being invited to share concerns they have regarding students, and brainstorm ways to help. - We continued working with the board Work-Study coordinator, as well as in-school placements that were set up via our Resource teacher.
-Internal placements include: working in the Science lab and/or library, recycling, and office/classroom work, school supplies, ice making, etc. Outside placements include Papillon and Stuart Hall. - A goal is to continue having the cycle 1 vice-principal arrange meetings at key points in the year for all teachers of our English Immersion group to discuss strategies to help support students who are academically weak. - We continued with interdisciplinary team meetings with parents of students not expected to graduate to look at alternative pathways. - Continuation of academic programs tailored to assist at-risk students having difficulties: Secondary 1,2,3,4, Annex Math, Annex Secondary 4 Science, TLC math support Secondary 1-5.
-Literacy Secondary 1 and 2, Science support secondary 3. - Bi-monthly TLC meetings to discuss programs, issues, supports needed for specific students.
+The classes were divided into English Immersion French (Base) and split evenly between the 2 French secondary 1 Immersion groups. - One lunch in cycle 1, is dedicated to French Games for students wishing to work on oral French. - St. Thomas has a 50% French Resource post and this position supports one French class both in and out of the classroom. - Adhoc meetings continue to take place on a weekly basis with the plan to share concerns regarding students and, as a group, determine ways to help. - We continue to work with the board Work-Study coordinator, as well as in-school placements set up via our Resource teacher.
+Internal placements include: Science lab and/or library, recycling/shredding. - We continue with interdisciplinary team meetings with parents of students not expected to graduate to look at alternative pathways. - Continuation of academic programs tailored to assist at-risk students having difficulties: Secondary 1,2,3,4, Math Intensive (previously Annex), Secondary 4 Science Intensive, TLC math support Secondary 1-5.
+Literacy Secondary 1 and 2, Science support secondary 3. - Bi-monthly TLC meetings to discuss programs, issues, supports needed for specific students. - IEP mentoring takes place periodically throughout the year to ensure students who have an IEP understand its meaning.

-- Academically, we have been very successful in targeting at-risk students and helping them succeed in high school leaving exams. - Our TLC room has escaped the stigma of being considered a location only frequented by special needs students, as there is a very good mix of at-risk, high needs, average, and enriched students who make use of the room.
+- Academically, we have been very successful in targeting at-risk students and helping them succeed in high school leaving exams. - Our TLC room continues to work on decreasing stigma attached to the department.
+There is a very good mix of at-risk, high needs, average, and enriched students who make use of the room. - We need more 'at risk' students to explore options in the Work Oriented Pathway and not just Adult Education.